British Rail Class 304: Refurbishment

 Between 1984 and 1986 a refurbishment programme was carried out on the units.
 This included the removal and scrapping of the Trailer Composite vehicles, reducing the units to three-car formation, and the conversion of the Motor Brake vehicles of the first batch (Class 304/1) to saloon layout, reducing seating capacity to 72.
 Unlike other EMU refurbishment programmes, the work carried out on Class 304 units did not include the fitting of inter-vehicle gangways, or the complete replacement of internal fittings.
 This meant that original 1960s seats and trim remained in most vehicles, retaining something of their original character.
 The units were also repainted into blue and grey livery.
 The loss of one vehicle meant that the power-to-weight ratio of the units increased, thereby improving their performance.

 Decline

 During the 1980s, the units gradually received the Class '304' TOPS prefix to their unit numbers, and by 1992, several later series units had even received Regional Railways livery.
 By this time, however, more recently refurbished Class 305/2 units had become available, displaced from the London, Tilbury and Southend line by Class 310s, and with the imminent arrival of brand new Class 323 units, the Class 304s began to be withdrawn.
-The end came for the type in March 1996, with 304002 and 304033 running a series of farewell specials in Birmingham.
+The end came for the type on 31 March 1996, with 304002 and 304033 being the last units to be withdrawn.
 Known amongst enthusiasts as "Dinosaurs", due to their advancing age, the Class 304 followed their namesakes to extinction.